jdbernard/nim-namespaced-logging/README.md

 true in environments where the logging setup code may be separated from the thread-management code (in an HTTP server, for example).

-As described in the [Getting Started](#getting-started) section, you can use the `namespaced_logging/autoconfigured` import to use a simplified interface that more closely matches the contract of [std/logging][std-logging].
-In this case all thread and state management is done for you.
-The only limitation is that you cannot create multiple global *LogService* instances.
-In practice this is an uncommon need.
+The *LogService* object is the main entry point for the logging system and should be initialized on the main thread.
+The *LogService* contains a reference to the "source of truth" for logging configuration and is safe to be shared between all threads.

-If you do need or want the flexibility to manage the state yourself, import `namespaced_logging` directly.
-In this case, the thread which initialized *LogService* must also be the longest-living thread that uses that *LogService* instance.
+The thread which initializes a *LogService* must also be the longest-living thread that uses that *LogService* instance.
 If the initializing thread terminates or the *LogService* object in that thread goes out of scope while other threads are still running and using the *LogService*, the global state may be harvested by the garbage collector, leading to use-after-free errors when other threads attempt to log (likely causing segfaults).

-When managing the state yourself, the *LogService* object is the main entry point for the logging system and should be initialized on the main thread.
-The *LogService* contains a reference to the "source of truth" for logging configuration and is safe to be shared between all threads.

 Individual threads should use the *threadLocalRef* proc to obtain a *ThreadLocalLogService* reference that can be used to create *Logger* objects.